-- Always cross the street at a corner or at a crosswalk; cross with a crossing guard if there is one.
+- Always cross the street at a corner or at a crosswalk and obey traffic signals; cross with a crossing guard if there is one.

 - Walk on a sidewalk.
 If there is no sidewalk, walk on the left side of the street, facing oncoming traffic.

-- Look left, then right, then left again before crossing the street.
+- Look left, right, then left again before crossing the street.
 Continue looking while you cross.

-- Do not cross behind the bus or where a driver cannot see you.
+- Do not cross behind the bus or between parked cars where a driver cannot see you.

-- Is there a curb at the school entrance?
+- If there is a curb at the school entrance

-- Are pedestrian safety lights and countdown timers available where needed?
+- If pedestrian safety lights and countdown timers are available where needed

-- Are crossing signs in place where needed?
+- If crossing signs are in place where needed

-- Are crosswalks easy to see and are there flashing lights to alert drivers?
+- If crosswalks are easy to see and if there are flashing lights to alert drivers

-- Would safety be increased with solar-powered flashing school zone and speed limit signs?
+- If safety levels would be increased with solar-powered flashing school zone and speed limit signs

-- Would speedboards or flexiposts help slow down traffic?
+- If speedboards or flexiposts would help slow down traffic

 You can check for these safety measures by taking a practice walk around your child's route.